thoomson/AutoInstallWPinAWS/README.md

 When that was done, you have to edit the script `prg_aws.py` with your own informations.

 Finally you can run the script by using : `python3 prg_aws.py`

+## Informations

+This script will create Amazon EC2 instance(s).
+Be carrefull, it can cost you money !